istio/istio.io/content/docs/reference/config/authorization/constraints-and-properties/index.md

 Constraints and properties are extra conditions you can add as fields in configuration objects with a `kind:` value of `ServiceRole` and `ServiceRoleBinding` to specify detailed access control requirements.

-Specifically, constraints are used to specify extra conditions in the access rule field of a service role and properties are used to specify extra conditions in the subject field of a service role binding.
+Specifically, you can use constraints to specify extra conditions in the access rule field of a service role.
+You can use properties to specify extra conditions in the subject field of a service role binding.
-All keys listed in this page are supported for HTTP protocol and only only part of them are supported for plain TCP protocol.
+Istio supports all keys listed on this page for the HTTP protocol but supports only some for the for plain TCP protocol.

 > {{< warning_icon >}} Unsupported keys and values will be ignored silently.

-For more information, refer to [authorization concept page](/docs/concepts/security/#authorization).
+For more information, refer to the [authorization concept page](/docs/concepts/security/#authorization).

 ## Supported Constraints